Kalanaris/KalanarisPlayer/README.md

 ## Features

-- **Slide-in overlay** — Touhou Mountain of Faith-style popup in any corner of your screen
+- **Slide-in overlay** — Touhou Mountain of Faith-style popup in any corner of your screen, with animated theme-specific decorations
 - **Album art** — shown in both the overlay and the main player card
-- **12 themes** — Touhou Gold, Midnight, Sakura, Forest, Crimson, Void, Amber, Ocean, Neon, Sunset, Ice, Lavender
+- **24 themes** — 12 standard themes plus 12 special animated themes: Persona 4 Golden, Persona 3, Persona 5, NieR, Evangelion, Xenoblade 2, Windows Aero, Lo-Fi, Touhou Imperishable Night, Bloodborne, Chrono Trigger, Ultrakill
+- **Animated overlays** — special themes have unique live animations: orbiting danmaku bullets, rotating Aegis star, Dark Hour clock hands, NERV scan lines, floating bubbles, falling rain, blood drips, spinning time gate, and more
+- **Animated card decorations** — the now-playing card shows theme-specific animated details: kill counter, scan percentage, clock face, NERV/MAGI alternating label, moon phases, etc.
 - **Playlists** — create, rename, reorder, and load playlists from your library
+- **Favourites** — right-click any song to favourite it; filter the queue to favourites only with one click
-- **Global hotkeys** — control playback from inside any game (configurable)
+- **Global hotkeys** — control playback from inside any game (fully configurable)
 - **System tray** — minimizes to tray, stays out of your taskbar
 - **Queue search** — filter your queue by title or artist
+- **Keyboard navigation** — arrow keys to browse the queue, Enter to play, Space to pause
 - **Drag to reorder** — rearrange songs in the queue by dragging
 - **Recent folders** — quickly reopen your last 8 music folders
+- **Volume normalization** — ReplayGain tag support to even out loud and quiet songs (toggle in Settings)
+- **Discord Rich Presence** — shows current song in your Discord status (optional, see below)
 - **OBS integration** — window capture with chroma key support
-- **Formats** — MP3, FLAC, OGG, WAV, M4A, AAC
+- **Formats** — MP3, FLAC, OGG, WAV, M4A, AAC, Opus, WMA, APE, WavPack, TTA, MP2, MIDI

 ---

-## Download (Windows .exe) [RECOMMENDED]
+## Download (Windows .exe) — Recommended

-Grab the latest release from the [Releases](../../releases) page, no Python required.
+Grab the latest release from the [Releases](../../releases) page — no Python required.

 Unzip the folder, run `KalanarisPlayer.exe`.
-Your playlists and settings are saved in a `KalanarisPlayer/` folder next to the exe.
+Your playlists, settings, and favourites are saved next to the exe.

 ---